hovel/pybbm/docs/settings.rst

 PYBB_BODY_CLEANERS
 ..................

-List of 'cleaner' functions for body post to automatically remove undesirable content from posts.
+List of paths to 'cleaner' functions for body post to automatically remove undesirable content from posts.
 Cleaners are user-aware, so you can disable them for some types of users.

 Each function in list should accept `auth.User` instance as first argument and `string` instance as second, returned value will be sended to next function on list or saved and rendered as post body.